flatpickles/sketchbook/docs/quick-start.md

 ### Run Sketchbook Locally

-Before running your dev server, you'll need to install all of Sketchbook's dependencies with `npm install`.
+Before running your dev server, you'll need to install all of Sketchbook's dependencies: `npm install`

 You can now run the dev server with `npm run dev`.
-Sketchbook is now running on your local machine (perhaps at [http://localhost:5173](http://localhost:5173)), and the app will hot-reload any time you save a file.
-Make sure you have a browser window open with your local Sketchbook running before you proceed.
+Once Sketchbook is running on your local machine (perhaps at [http://localhost:5173](http://localhost:5173)), the app will hot-reload any time you save a file.
+Make sure you have Sketchbook open in your browser before you proceed.

-_Sketchbook is a SvelteKit project, but you won't really notice.
-You don't need to know anything beyond the basics noted here, but if you're interested, check out the [development notes](dev-notes.md)._
+_Sketchbook is a SvelteKit project.
+You don't need to know anything beyond the basics noted here, but if you're interested in app implementation details, check out the [development notes](dev-notes.md)._

 ### Create Your First Project

 Within `src/art`, create a new TypeScript or JavaScript file in a directory of the same name, e.g. `src/art/QuickStart/QuickStart.ts` (we'll use TypeScript below).
-Check your browser: "QuickStart" now appears in the project list.

-Before selecting your new project in the panel, export a default class that extends the base [`Project`](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/Project.ts) class:
+For "QuickStart" to show up in the projects list, we need to export a default class in this file, extending the base [`Project`](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/Project.ts) class:

 ```ts
 import Project from '$lib/base/Project/Project';